PawseySC/shell-hpc/_episodes/02-filedir.md

 > Notice that there are two meanings for the `/` character.
 > When it appears at the front of a file or directory name,
 > it refers to the root directory.
 When it appears *inside* a name,
-> it's just a separator.
+> it's a separator.
 {: .callout}

 Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in our home directory by running `ls`, which stands for "listing":
+We can see what's in our home directory by running `ls`, which stands for "list":

 ~~~
 $ ls